jamiely/dodgeball/README.md

 Development
 ===========

-For development purposes including live-reload, you can use `gulp watch`.
+For development purposes you can use `gulp watch` for live building, and `gulp connect` for live-reload.

 ## Vim Setup